石垣島・沖縄の暮らし/ a life in Ishigaki island, Okinawa.

 Beach

-During the months of March and April, which coincide with the school enrollment and graduation season, there were many people coming and going on the island.
-This year, with the establishment of a Self-Defense Force base on Ishigaki, the official population has finally exceeded 50,000 people.
-(As a celebration event, the city of Ishigaki is planning a BBQ party with a budget of 15 million yen.)
+March and April mark the season of school enrollment and graduation, and many people come and go during this time.
+This year, with the establishment of a Self-Defense Force base on Ishigaki Island, the official population of Ishigaki Island has finally exceeded 50,000 residents.
+(Ishigaki City is planning a BBQ event with a budget of 15 million yen to celebrate.)

-Being in a position where I bid farewell to more and more friends who are leaving the island truly makes me feel a sense of loneliness.
+Being in the position of seeing more and more friends leave the island is truly a lonely experience.

 Now, what will I do?

-But when I imagine actually leaving the island...
-I can't help but feel sentimental.
+However, when I imagine leaving the island...
+I feel a sense of nostalgia.

-Ishigaki Island may be a place more suitable for those who have finished raising children and have financial stability, or maybe even for those who have achieved financial independence (FIRE).
+Perhaps Ishigaki Island is a place for those who have finished raising their children and have financial freedom, like people who have achieved FIRE (Financial Independence, Retire Early)?